soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

 ms.assetid: 8f54cd33-4af7-4d1b-b800-68f8818e5b2a
 ms.collection:
 - M365-security-compliance
-description: "Learn how to use Threat Intelligence to find and investigate malicious email."
+description: "Learn how to use threat investigation and response capabilities to find and investigate malicious email."
 ---

 # Find and investigate malicious email that was delivered (Office 365 Advanced Threat Protection Plan 2)